RishabhRD/450DSA/stack/important.md

 We push everybody to stack.
 Then we take 2 out of it check who can't be a candidate and eliminate it and push other one again.
 So at last one would be remaining.
 For that we check if it is actually a celibrity in O(n).

+## 13.cc : Reverse stack using recursion

+We take the first element, reverse the rest of stack and put the element to bottom of stack.